Hi,

 I thought maybe I could save on some CDs by asking for some help. :-)

-My thinking is to use CDROM for uploading master disk image,
+My thinking is to use CDROM for uploading master disk image, and PXE for automated imaging.
+It should prevent mistakes.

 --Donald Teed